SCHOOL

 Leadership in Real Environments

-Available for conferences, summits, and institutional engagements worldwide.
+Available worldwide for conferences, summits, and institutional engagements.

-Keynotes are drawn directly from the research and practitioner evidence of Inventing School, and are tailored to the specific audience — school leaders, policymakers, educators, or the general public.
+Keynotes are tailored to the specific audience — school leaders, policymakers, educators, or the general public — and drawn directly from the research of both books and the consulting practice.

 Keynote address (45–60 minutes)